-Our premises contain not just a theatre for performances, but a production base for the company, which provides almost all the facilities we need to run the company and develop new productions.
+Our building contains not just a theatre for performances, but a production base for the company, which provides almost all the facilities we need to run the company and develop new productions.

 It comprises :

 - Well equipped and flexible main performance space seating up to 120 people in a variety of configurations

 - Studio space seating up to 50 for small scale productions and events

 - Storage for props and costume

 - Supporting spaces : dressing room, meeting room and administration office